Dee-17/Employee-Attendance-Management-System/README.md

    - Click "Go" to import the database.

 5. **Access the local website:**
-   - Open your web browser and type `localhost/Employee-Attendance-Management/` in the address bar.
+   - Open your web browser and type the folder name (e.g `localhost/Employee-Attendance-Management-System/`) in the address bar.

 ## Login Information